cvxgrp/cone_prog_refine/README.md

 The code is in alpha (pre-release) state.
 We'll provide installation packages soon.

-To reproduce the paper experiments:
+To reproduce the experiments in the paper:
 - make sure you have the necessary packages: Python 3.x, numpy, scipy, numba (a standard Python [Anaconda](https://www.anaconda.com/download) distribution will do),
 - clone the repo